devNexusX/ctf/README.md

 ## Workflow

+### For Steganography:
 1. Place image in `images/` folder
 2. Run `python scripts/quick_flag_finder.py images/challenge.jpg`
 3. If successful, you'll see: 🚩 FLAG FOUND: flag{...}
 4. If not, run full analysis and manually inspect outputs

+### For Cryptography:
+1. Try the unified analyzer first: `python scripts/crypto_analyzer.py "encrypted_text"`
+2. If no flag found, use specific tools based on the challenge type
+3. For unknown cipher types, use frequency analysis
+4. For hash-like strings, try hash cracking tools